Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-3.md

 In the albergue there was myself, A&W, Sergio (a Spanish man who'd retired in the recent past; he lived in London for many years and spoke English with a London accent), Tony, and Kobi.
 Kobi was only 17, and Tony seemed to have taken on the role of his Camino Dad, which was cute to see.

 All of us, except A&W, went for food and drinks.
 I ate padrón peppers and patatas bravas, typical Spanish tapas.
 Some of the peppers were VERY spicy.
 Sergio slagged me for ordering a caña instead of a pint - can't say I've ever understood the supposed correlation between masculinity and quantity of liquid.
 We discussed various topics, political and otherwise.
-Tony spoke a refined English, but was mostly ignorant on certain subjects, like Northern Ireland.
-He referred to the Republic of Ireland as Southern Ireland, instead of just Ireland - a common peeve of Irish people.
+Tony spoke a refined English, but was ignorant about many subjects, such as Northern Ireland.
+He referred to the Republic of Ireland as Southern Ireland, instead of just Ireland - a pet peeve of Irish people.
 He didn't seem to acknowledge the distinct identities of the component countries of the United Kingdom, and was strongly in favour of maintaining the union, for reasons of diversity, economics, etc. Sergio agreed with him - countries should remain unified!
 Good thing there weren't any Catalans around...

 <figure>
 <img src="{{ url_for('static', filename='img/camino/IMG_20231021_181818_1.jpg') }}"